RFU Championship: What next for English rugby's troubled second tier?

 The Championship is made up of three London-based clubs, two from the Home Counties, four from Yorkshire and East Midlands and one each from Cornwall and Jersey.

-Melville, a former head coach at Gloucester and director of rugby at Wasps, has spent his first season in the job as Rob Andrew's successor gauging the mood around the clubs.
+Melville, a former head coach at Gloucester, and director of rugby at Wasps, has spent his first season as Rob Andrew's successor gauging the mood around the clubs.

 Having listened, he is set to put his proposals for reform to them.